pladypus/streaming-domains/README.md

 This is a collection of domains used by the various streaming services.
 The aim of this is to provide a centralized list of domains that can be used to build routing policies for various streaming services.

+For a reference guide on using these domains with a vpn in Unifi see this reddit post: https://www.reddit.com/r/Ubiquiti/comments/13tnh2s/vpn_traffic_management_with_disney_and_netflix/

 ## Included Services

 - [Netflix](./netflix.md)